USPTO Examiner BOGUE JESSE SAMUEL - Art Unit 3746

 Request for Continued Examination (RCE) Effectiveness

 When applicants file an RCE with this examiner, 29.8% of applications are subsequently allowed.
-This success rate is in the 49% percentile among all examiners.
-Strategic Insight: RCEs show below-average effectiveness with this examiner.
-Carefully evaluate whether an RCE or continuation is the better strategy.
+This success rate is in the 58% percentile among all examiners.
+Strategic Insight: RCEs show above-average effectiveness with this examiner.
+Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.

 After-Final Amendment Practice